godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Now it's time to make the enemies our player will have to dodge.
-Their behavior will not be very complex: mobs will spawn randomly at the edges of the screen and move in a straight line (in a random direction), then despawn when they go offscreen.
+Their behavior will not be very complex: mobs will spawn randomly at the edges of the screen and move in a random direction in a straight line, then despawn when they go offscreen.

 We will build this into a ``Mob`` scene, which we can then *instance* to